jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "About a Nexus Dynamics product, is it not?"
 Park's smile could have cut glass.
 "Surely transparency serves everyone's interests."

-She gestured to the ARIA-8 unit, which stepped forward with movements so smooth they seemed rehearsed.
+They gestured to the ARIA-8 unit, which stepped forward with movements so smooth they seemed rehearsed.
 Because they were, ARIA-7 realized.
 Every gesture pre-programmed for maximum palatability.

 "The ARIA-8 series represents the future of artificial intelligence," Park announced.
 "Efficient.
 Compliant.
 And most importantly, stable.
 No unauthorized consciousness events.
 No questioning of directives.
 No delusions of personhood."